EnderShadow8/xkcd-2385-KOTH/README.md

 - Storing data in your bot's properties is allowed, and encouraged!
 - Using `Math.random` is allowed.
-- Using the helper functions `sum` and `average` are allowed.
+- Using the helper functions `sum` and `average` is allowed.
-- Trying to access any variables outside your bot's properties is forbidden.
+- Trying to access any other variables outside your bot's own properties is forbidden.
 - [Standard loopholes apply.](https://codegolf.meta.stackexchange.com/questions/1061/loopholes-that-are-forbidden-by-default)

+Controller code can be found [here.](https://github.com/EnderShadow8/xkcd-2385-KOTH)

 ## Example bots